- What about the legitimate accounts that I already have established? Should I take precautions to protect those accounts?

 - How can I prevent anyone from viewing my credit information?

-The Fair Credit Reporting Act allows access to your credit report to those with “permissible purpose”, such as someone who intends to use the information in connection with a credit transaction involving the extension of credit or the review or collection of an account; for employment purposes; in connection with the underwriting of insurance; to determine eligibility for a license; or for legitimate business needs.
+The Fair Credit Reporting Act allows access to your credit report to those with "permissible purpose", such as someone who intends to use the information in connection with a credit transaction involving the extension of credit or the review or collection of an account; for employment purposes; in connection with the underwriting of insurance; to determine eligibility for a license; or for legitimate business needs.
 Your consent is not required.
-Most states have passed laws that allow consumers in their states to request that a security freeze be placed on their credit reports with the national credit reporting companies.

 - How do I place a security freeze on my credit report?